dem1995/machine-learning/curriculum/linalg/linalg.md

 $$D(\vec{x})=0.9\vec{x}_{chocolate} - 0.1\vec{x}_{dough}$$

-This is what's known as a _linear combination_ - the result depends only on adding multiples of the cookie dough and the chocolate chips - and the transformation can be represented in matrix form.
+This is what's known as a _linear combination_ of chocolate and cookie dough values - the result depends only on adding multiples of the cookie dough and the chocolate chips - and the transformation can be represented in matrix form.

 $$\mathbf{D}=\begin{bmatrix}
 -0.1 & 0.9\\